-□ Swim to Survive+ (Plus) builds on the skills learned in Swim to Survive.
+Swim to Survive+ (Plus) builds on the skills learned in Swim to Survive.
 The Swim to Survive+ program is geared toward presenting real-life situations for children in Grade 7.

-Instruction and certification: Current swimming instructors (any agency) or current National Lifeguards teach and evaluate Swim to Survive+.
+Instruction and certification: Current swimming instructors (any agency) teach Swim to Survive+.
+Current swimming instructors or National Lifeguards evaluate Swim to Survive+ candidates.